jaicdev/GoogleAppScripts/README.md

 ### **3. Create Templates**

-#### Certificate Sender:
+#### Document Sender:
-- Certificates should be stored in a Google Drive folder, with filenames matching participant names (case-insensitive).
+- Documents should be stored in a Google Drive folder, with filenames matching participant names (case-insensitive).

 #### Document Generator:
 - Design a Google Doc template with placeholders in `{{Placeholder}}` format.